 Georgia Murray-Bonton, Esq.

 Law Office of Georgia Murray Bonton, PC, Clifton Park, New York

-Ms. Bonton received distinction as a Harlan Fiske Stone Scholar, received her Juris Doctor from Columbia Law School in Manhattan in 1996 and her undergraduate degree from Columbia University in 1987.
-She is admitted to practice before the courts of the State of New York, the United States District Court for the Southern and Eastern Districts of New York, the courts of the state of Georgia and the United District Court for the Northern District of Georgia.
-She is a member of the Capital District Black and Hispanic Bar Association and The Columbia University Alumni Club of New York.
+Ms. Bonton received her Juris Doctor from Columbia Law School in 1996 and her undergraduate degree from Columbia University in 1987.
+She is admitted to practice before the courts of the State of New York and the United States District Court for the Northern and Southern Districts of New York.
+Ms. Bonton is also a member of The New York State Bar Environmental Law Section, The Capital Region Black and Hispanic Bar Association and the Columbia Alumni Association of New York.

 "*" indicates required fields